Elilgo324/draft_zeroHex/README.md

 ### Exploration & Exploitation Tradeoff
 The main difficulty in selecting child nodes is maintaining some balance between the exploitation of deep variants after moves with high average win rate and the exploration of moves with few simulations.
 A formula for balancing exploitation and exploration in games called UCT.
 * In the UCT formula:
-  * wi stands for the number of wins for the node considered after the i-th move
+  * wi stands for the number of wins for the node considered after the i-th move.
-  * ni stands for the number of simulations for the node considered after the i-th move
+  * ni stands for the number of simulations for the node considered after the i-th move.
-  * Ni stands for the total number of simulations after the i-th move ran by the parent node of the one considered
+  * Ni stands for the total number of simulations after the i-th move ran by the parent node of the one considered.
-  * c is the exploration parameter—theoretically equal to √2; in practice usually chosen empirically The first component of the formula above corresponds to exploitation; it is high for moves with high average win ratio.
+  * c is the exploration parameter—theoretically equal to √2; in practice usually chosen empirically.
+The first component of the formula above corresponds to exploitation; it is high for moves with high average win ratio.
 The second component corresponds to exploration; it is high for moves with few simulations.

 ### Creation of MCTS consists four stages: